shopware/docs/guides/hosting/performance/performance-tweaks.md

 ### Reverse proxy cache

 When you have many app servers, you should consider using a [reverse proxy cache](../infrastructure/reverse-http-cache) like Varnish.
-Shopware offers a default configuration for Varnish out-of-the-box.
+Shopware offers a default configuration for Varnish out-of-the-box and a [Varnish Docker image](https://github.com/shopware/varnish-shopware) for development.

 ### Logged-in / cart-filled